Elqui Valley, a must-see Tourist Destination

 Image: Astrovida.cl

-Meanwhile, for the second time in a row, The New York Times highlighted Valle de Elqui as one of the 52 places to visit in 2019.
-Valle del Elqui extends along the entire basin of the Elqui River and is one of the most visited places in Northern Chile.
-This part of the country is also known as the "Norte Chico" (Small North), Coquimbo Region.
+For the second consecutive year, The New York Times named Valle de Elqui one of the 52 places to visit in 2019.
+The valley stretches along the Elqui River basin and is one of the most visited destinations in Northern Chile.
+This region is also known as "Norte Chico" (Small North), located in the Coquimbo Region.
+Here are some of the treasures you can discover in the Elqui Valley, a place brimming with magic and charm, well worth a visit.

 How to get There

-By Air: From Santiago to La Florida Airport, city of La Serena.
+• By Air: From Santiago to La Florida Airport, city of La Serena.

-By Land: Buses or private vehicles, mainly from La Serena and Santiago.
+• By Land: Buses or private vehicles, mainly from La Serena and Santiago.

-Local Tours: Departing from La Serena (the regional capital, another of the must-see cities in Chile), there are a number of agencies offering excursions to this tourist destination.
+• Local Tours: Departing from La Serena (the regional capital, another of the must-see cities in Chile), there are a number of agencies offering excursions to this tourist destination.

 Tourist Attractions in Valle de Elqui: